 Conditions for Larvae Growth

 One of the major differences between Amano shrimp and Ghost shrimp is where they live when they are shrimplets.
-When the two species lay their eggs, and the larvae develop, the type of water needed by the larvae to grow and survive is different.
+When the two species lay their eggs and the larvae develop, the type of water needed to grow and survive differs.